TilakCSE/AI-Attendance-Tracker/README.md

 # AI-Powered Attendance Tracker (Face Recognition)

 A beginner-friendly, modular Python application that uses face recognition to automatically mark attendance.
-Built with OpenCV, `face_recognition`, SQLite, and Tkinter.
+Built with OpenCV, `face_recognition`, SQLite, and PyQt5.

 ## Features

 - Dataset Creation: Register students by capturing images from the webcam and saving them in `dataset/{student_id}_{student_name}/`.
 - Real-time Recognition: Recognize registered students using `face_recognition` and OpenCV.
 - Attendance Logging: SQLite database (`attendance.db`) with tables for Students and Attendance Logs.
-- GUI: Tkinter interface to Register Students, Start Attendance, View Attendance, and Export to CSV/Excel.
+- GUI: PyQt5 interface to Register Students, Start Attendance, View Attendance, and Export to CSV/Excel.
 - Duplicate Protection: Prevents multiple "Present" entries for the same student on the same date, and avoids duplicates within a single session.

 ### Project Insight (Institution-Scale Additions)